MoJabeen/finance_nts/Financial Basics.md

 - Non cash expenses (amortization and depreciation) reduce the income statment but increase the cash flow.
 - Cash expenses reduce the cash flow.

+### What is market risk premium ?

+Excess required to choose stocks over risk free securities.

+> Average return on market - risk free rate (yield on a 10 year treasury bond)

+### How would you value a company with no revenue ?

+Using the projected cash flow of the company, create a DCF model.

+### What is a tax shield ?

+Is the tax saving from interest expenses.

+### What is the weighted average cost of capital ?

+$WACC = \sum (rate of return on security) * (Market value of outstanding securities) MV/ \sum{MV}$

+Summed over the number of sources of capital

+## Capital structure

+- There are multiple layers of debt and equity used to structure a company.
+The layers have a different order in repayment during a bankruptcy or default.

+### What is the standard capital structure ?

+The order shown below is the in order of pay outs in response to a bankruptcy.

+**DEBT:**

+- Senior
+- Mezzanine
+- Subordinated

+**Equity:**

+- Preffered
+  - Pays out a dividend
+  - In a bankruptcy preferred to common stock
+- Common stock
+  - Can be entitled to company profits
+  - No rights to company assets
+  - Lowest priority in bankruptcy

+### When is equity preferred to debt ?

+- If share prices is overpriced it is a good time to issue equity
+- Investments are short term unable to pay interest
+- A need to pay down the debt
+- Owners want to monetize their investment